pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 beginner-friendly sprints over the past two years.
 Specifically, I want to
-explore the varied motivations and barriers associated with contributions to Open Source, and how pyOpenSci is addressing them.
+explore the varied motivations and barriers associated with contributions to open source, and how pyOpenSci is addressing them.

 <div class="notice--success" markdown="1">

 ## TL;DR

 * I believe that we can get more people involved in Open Source if it's done the right way.
-Despite the word "open" in the name, Open Source is not necessarily open to all people.
+Despite the word "open" in the name, open source is not necessarily open to all people.
 * By setting up infrastructure such as project boards and tagging issues as beginner-friendly, you are on your way towards a beginner-friendly sprint.